PLEASE READ THESE TERMS AND CONDITIONS CAREFULLY BEFORE USING THIS SITE

 23.8 Jurisdiction.
 Each party irrevocably agrees that the courts of England and Wales shall have exclusive jurisdiction to settle any dispute or claim arising out of or in connection with this Contract or its subject matter or formation (including non-contractual disputes or claims).

-Some natural oils can discharge from Iroko and Western Red Cedar products during the first 6-12 months after installation.
+Some natural oils can discharge from Iroko and Western Red Cedar products/Goods during the first 6-12 months after installation.
 This is a natural occurrence and generally hasn't presented a problem, however we have had a small number of instances where the oils have left stains on painted or rendered walls and tiled/paved terraces.
 It is not a long term problem - as the timber naturally weathers it stabilises and the residue stops discharging.
 However, if you have a situation where you think it may be a problem, the panels can be sealed at an extra charge with a clear sealer which will help inhibit this from happening.